eduprogrammer/eduprogrammer/README.md

-I am an Android and Windows developer undergratuate in System Analysis at UNOPAR.
+I am an Android and Windows developer undergratuate in System Analysis.
 I have more than 20 apps published at Playstore, a lot of Java (.jar) programs published at my site (see below), some softwares accepted on Microsoft Store,